jhernandezcsc/ansible-linux-setup/README.md

 Installation packages and configuration are organized in roles as instalaltion steps.

 To execute this playbook the destination PC should be accessible via SSH (This means that the IP, cscadmin login and ssh service need to be set).

-Also **PermitRootLogin** should be added into the **sshd_config**_ file.
+This playbook assumes the following installation files are going to be included into the files folder
+  - roles/teamviewer/files/teamviewer_i386.deb

-It is a good idea to reboot the appliance after running this playbook for the first time to ensure that the default cscadmin password has been removed.
+The destination hosts will be rebooted during the installation of this playbook, after the installation is finished ensure that the default cscadmin password has been removed.

 After running this playbook, the workstation will be deployed with the following packages: